-We may find we are motivated when it comes to work, but not say, exercise.
-Or that we start a new project full of enthusiasm, only for it to inexplicably drop by the wayside.
+We may find we’re motivated when it comes to work, but not say, exercise.
+Or we may start a new project around the house full of enthusiasm, only for it to inexplicably drop by the wayside.

 Keeping on top of all the details in our lives can leave us feeling as if there is never any time to focus on the things we want to do.
 Or, when we do have free time, all those pressures make it difficult to focus on taking the action we want.

-When it comes to making changes in our own lives, whether it is a personal project (such as writing a book or decorating the bedroom), living a healthier lifestyle, controlling anxiety or achieving professional ambitions we first need to understand how this is important to us and what has stopped us from achieving it so far.
+When it comes to making changes in our own lives, whether it is a personal project (such as writing a book or decorating the bedroom), living a healthier lifestyle, controlling anxiety or achieving professional ambitions, we first need to understand how this is important to us and what has stopped us from achieving it so far.

 Setting clear goals is the first step to improving motivation.
 The right goals make us feel excited and confident we can achieve them.
 As we recognise ourselves succeeding at the goals we have set ourselves, our confidence increases.
 We then become more willing to commit to new challenges.
 In this way, motivation creates more motivation.
 Over time, this helps us to change our old habits and improve our sense of achievement and satisfaction.

 Try using the tips below to help you achieve more of what you want in your life.

 Find a quiet and comfortable place to sit.
 Close your eyes, take a few deep breaths and relax.
-Pretend you are in a favourite place where you feel totally at ease.
-Now imagine you are ninety year old and you have lived a long and full life.
+Pretend you’re in a favourite place where you feel totally at ease.
+Now imagine you’re ninety years old and you have lived a long and full life.
 What did you most enjoy experiencing and doing?
 What did you most appreciate accomplishing or having?
 Write down your answers.
 Now relax and take yourself back to your favourite place again.
 This time you are your own age.
 Imagine you have a rare illness that has no symptoms but you will only have six months left to live.
 What do you want to experience in that time?
 What do you want to change, do, and have now?
 Write your answers.
 Now compare the two sets of answers.
 Take both lists and order your values from the most to the least important.

-The values at the top of your list are the experiences, qualities and principles you would most like to have in your life.
+The values at the top of your list are the experiences, qualities and principles you’d most like to have in your life.
 To achieve them you need to set goals.
 Goals are what you you want to achieve.
 It helps to think about what you want to devote time and energy to in your life?
 Is it consistent with your values?
 Is it something you can start here and now?